 Marriage market participants can also make themselves more attractive.
 Lafortune (2013) shows that immigrants increase educational attainment to find citizen spouses.
-Same-sex attracted non-citizens could do the same; however, same-sex couples are highly educated, and as more couples form, that positive selection on education diminishes (Table A17).
-The share of same-sex couples with one partner in school does not change (Table 6).
-Hence, I do not observe a response on educational investment.
+Same-sex attracted non-citizens could do the same.
+While same-sex couples are highly educated, as more couples form, that positive selection on education diminishes (Table A21).
+However, the share of same-sex couples with one partner in school does not change (Table 6).
+Without observing sexual orientation, it is difficult to measure whether same-sex attracted immigrants increase their educational attainment following United States v.
+Windsor.

-Cultural affinity, on the other hand, is another important aspect of partner selection (Adda, Pinotti and Tura, 2024).
-Although MSS couples increase, the share of same-sex couples that both speak English well does not change (Table 6), and the non-citizens in MSS couples are more likely to be born in countries where homosexuality is legal (Table A13).
+Cultural affinity, is another important aspect of partner selection (Adda, Pinotti and Tura, 2024).
+Although MSS couples increase, the share of same-sex couples that both speak English well does not change (Table 6), and the non-citizens in MSS couples are more likely to be born in countries where homosexuality is legal (Table A17).
 These results are consistent with language and cultural affinity playing a meaningful role in couple formation.
-Furthermore, looking at the top twenty most common birth countries for non-citizens in same-sex marriages and different-sex marriages, I also observe that non-citizen same-sex spouses, compared to non-citizen different-sex spouses, are roughly twice as likely to be born in Australia, Brazil, Colombia, France, Spain, Taiwan, and Venezuela (countries with same-sex marriage and anti-discrimination laws, apart from Venezuela10).
+Furthermore, looking at the top twenty most common birth countries for non-citizens in same-sex marriages and different-sex marriages, I also observe that non-citizen same-sex spouses, compared to non-citizen different-sex spouses, are roughly twice as likely to be born in Australia, Brazil, Colombia, France, Spain, Taiwan, and Venezuela (countries with same-sex marriage and anti-discrimination laws, apart from Venezuela11).
 Whereas different-sex spouses are at least twice as likely to be born in Haiti, India, Jamaica, and Korea (countries without same-sex marriage) (Table A5).
 It appears that people from countries where it is costly to be out of the closet are less likely to be in a same-sex marriage.
 Likewise, people from countries that treat same-sex couples fairly are more likely to be in a same-sex marriage in the United States.
-Thus, this observation highlights the cultural factors and costs that influence couple formation.
+This observation highlights the cultural factors and costs that influence couple formation.